dkoukoul/pktd/docs/rpc_commands.md

 2. Look up invoice - `/lightning/invoice/lookup`
 <details>
-<summary>Looks up an invoice by its payment hash, providing information about the invoice's status, amount, and other related details.</summary>
+<summary>LookupInvoice attempts to look up an invoice according to its payment hash.
+The passed payment hash *must* be exactly 32 bytes, if not, an error is returned.</summary>

+#### Request

+* r_hash: The hash to use to look up an invoice. (string)

 </details>

 3. List invoices - `/lightning/invoice`